Why do services have to be commissioned for the public to be able to have access to them?

 I am a commissioner.
 Where can I get more information about these services?

-If you would like more information about our Life After Stroke Services, please contact us at email@example.com
+If you would like more information about our Stroke Support services, please contact us at email@example.com